john-paul-keenan/kong/README.md

     kong-ee
 ```

-You'll notice this is pretty much the exact same as we did for node1, with the only difference being the port numbers.

 With our 2 nodes up and running, let's take a look inside both of them.
-To go into kong:
+To go into kong:<br />
 `docker exec -it kong /bin/ash`

-And to go into the kong2:<br />
-`docker exec -it kong2 /bin/ash`

 If you remember, when we first started the Kong container, we assigned a lot of the Kong environmental variables.
 However, if we `cat etc/kong/kong.conf.default`, we’ll notice none of those changes seem to be reflected there.
 This is because we passed those new values through as environmental variables.
 Environmental variables are saved `/usr/local/kong/.kong_env` and are are auto generated every time kong starts.